 “Use everyday items in an unusual way.
 Everyone has seen a desk lamp, paper clips, push pins, and sticky notes.
 When the items are combined, (with effective lighting and shadows) they create a feeling of conspiracy.
 This goes a little further when you incorporate the handwritten font, for a personal touch.
 It creates a more intimate feeling like you have stepped in on someone’s personal space.”( Michelle Fromhart, Russell Johns Creative Services Specialist)

 Not proofreading content can be a huge pitfall.
 Bad grammar, incorrect spelling and poor punctuation can discredit the ad in spite of its visual appeal or overall message.
 Not to mention an incorrect phone number can ruin an entire campaign!

 5) Ask!
 Sometimes, there is a communication breakdown from client to sales to creative.
 The client may have difficulty verbalizing their idea or sometimes, they just don’t know what they want until they see it, but this doesn’t have to stall the ad creation process.

-Asking your advertising team for some insight or giving the creative services department more room can really end up being a worth while risk.
+Asking your advertising team for some insight or giving the creative services department more room can really end up being a worthwhile risk.

 “ One of our frequent clients, an author, started out booking small ads, and he slowly moved up to a full page.
-He gave us an idea he had for a full page and the we ran with it and put bullet holes on it to make it look like an old Wanted poster.
+He gave us an idea he had for a full page and then we ran with it and put bullet holes on it to make it look like an old Wanted poster.
 Book sales really took off!”